gracile-web/website/src/content/docs/05-playground/README.md

 ## Why?

-The goal for building this playground wasn't to re-invent StackBlitz or Codesandbox, which are meant to be fully-featured IDEs, but rather to provide a highly tailored REPL for working with CSS/HTML template literals.
+The goal for building this playground wasn't to re-invent StackBlitz or Codesandbox, which are meant to be fully-featured IDEs, but rather to provide a highly tailored environment for working with CSS/HTML template literals.
 As for now, Web Containers vendors aren't supporting **syntax highlighting**, **formatting** or **IntelliSense** for them.
 It also allows for a deeper integration, generally.